sFrady20/create-another/README.md

 ## create-another-one

-The following documentation provides an overview of the provided script and its functionality.
-The script is designed to act as a template management system using the npm "create" prefix.
-It allows users to create a new project based on a template by running `npm create-another-one` or `yarn create another-one` and specifying the options and arguments.
+`create-another-one` allows users to create a new project based on a template by running `npm create-another-one` or `yarn create another-one` and specifying the options and arguments.

 ### Usage